oligat0r232/wdio-cucumber/README.md

 first feature file.
 This repo also contains a great reporting tool called Allure.

+The purpose of this project is to demonstrate the ease of setup and use of wdio with cucumber alongside my understanding of BDD style test case writing using the Gherkin syntax and step definition/page object design.

+https://ultimateqa.com/automation/ is a great website for practising automation frameworks.
+It includes plenty of commonly used elements from many websites such as different styles of buttons, log in forms etc.

 ## Quick start

 Choose one of the following options: